-- (1) Technical instructions as required for the construction of the earth retaining wall system. - (2) Product specific specifications for the placement of the soil reinforcement and backfill in accordance with the wall system. - (3) Guidelines for placing the facing units and attaching them to the soil reinforcement in accordance with the system requirements. - (4) Technical assistance to the facing unit fabricator.
+- (1) Technical instructions as required for the construction of the earth retaining wall system. - (2) Product specific specifications for the placement of the soil reinforcement and backfill per the wall system. - (3) Guidelines for placing the facing units and attaching them to the soil reinforcement per the system requirements. - (4) Technical assistance to the facing unit fabricator.